How To Identify A Manic Bipolar Episode?

 • Fixation on the idea of death

-• Attempts to hurt one's self
+• Attempts to hurt oneself

 Episodes with mixed features

 An episode of mixed features is a state in which symptoms of both depression and mania are present at the same time.
-So, someone can feel energetic while emotionally down or preoccupied with suicidal thoughts.
+So, someone can be energetic while emotionally down or preoccupied with suicidal thoughts.

 The different types of bipolar disorder